 - Mathias Cheung, Douglas James and Emma Park named Best Team at the Worshipful Company of Arbitrators Arbitration Weekend (January 2015)

 - Ali Nihat, Howard Leithead and Niall Coghlan (along with Anna Dannreuther from the University of Law) win the European Human Rights Moot Court Competition in Strasbourg, beating teams from around the world (March 2014).
 Hear from Niall about their experience

 - Matthew Sellwood and Daniele Selmi won the Commonwealth Student Moot in South Africa (April 2013).

 Related courses at City

-Whatever your level of interest in mooting, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in mooting, City's courses can help you take one step closer to a career in law, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Want to know more?

 Learnmore, part of our Lawbore portal, is an excellent place to learn about Mooting and to find resources to help you learn the skills needed for this.
 You'll discover video clips of mooting in action, hear tips and experiences from our expert mooters on everything from skeleton arguments to bundles, judicial interventions to modes of address.

 The Lawbore Mooting HQ gives you more information about the competitions we get involved in.

 Emily Allbon is Moot Director with responsibility for the National Mooting Competitions as well as the internal City Scholars, GDL and Crown Office Moots.